metalman/magicoding/templates/about.md

 Because I can't use [Blogger](http://halfcool-devel.blogspot.com/) and [Google site](http://sites.google.com/site/halfcool/) directly for a long time.
 I'm just a programmer and I do all about programming. :-)

-### How this blog come out
+### How this blog comes out

 This blog is modified from the appengine demo of [Tornado](http://github.com/facebook/tornado).